-According to the National Institute of Mental Health, nearly one in five (more than 51 million) adults live with a mental illness in the U.S. will experience mental illness in a given year.
+According to the National Institute of Mental Health, nearly one in five (more than 51 million) adults live with a mental illness in the U.S alone.
+Worldwide, nearly a billion people live with a mental illness.
 Based on that statistic, mental health issues are likely to touch you or someone you know, whether in your personal life or in the workplace.

 An EAP can help small businesses and their employees with a variety of issues in and out of the workplace, including mental health services and employee assistance with personal, family, and work issues.
 An EAP provides your employees with access to the support they need.
 This post will explain more about how EAPs work, and how they can provide mental health benefits for your team.

 Mental health matters.
 Although it is a personal issue, the effects of an individual’s mental health and wellbeing can be far-reaching and even impact their work life.
 According to Mental Health America’s Mind the Workplace study, the workplace financial impact of mental health issues is as high as $500 billion in lost workplace productivity each year, even without taking into account COVID-19’s impact on mental health.